 Click Calibrate Accel to start the full 3-axis calibration.

-Mission Planner will prompt you to place the vehicle each calibration position.
+Mission Planner will prompt you to place the vehicle on each axis during the calibration.
 Press any key to indicate that the autopilot is in position and then proceed to the next orientation.

-The calibration positions are: level, on right side, left side, nose down, nose up and on its back.
+The calibration positions are: level, right side, left side, nose down, nose up, and on its back.

 However, you may need to calibrate the board before it is mounted if the size/shape of the vehicle makes this difficult.

 The level position is the most important to get right as this will be the attitude that your controller considers level while flying.

 Proceed through the required positions, using the Click when Done button once each position is reached and held still.

 When you have completed the calibration process, Mission Planner will display “Calibration Successful!” as shown below.

 Video demonstration (Copter)¶